Amer-Alkrm/user-api/README.md

 6- Update user by id

-To run this project in your machine all you need is Docker.
-If docker was not installed on your machine, go ahead and install it then follow the instructions below.
+<p>To run this project in your machine all you need is Docker.
+If docker was not installed on your machine, go ahead and install it then follow the instructions below.</p>

 # To run this project on your machine follow these instructions:
 1) Open your terminal from the user-api folder where the Dockerfile exists.